wiseman561/phos-ojala/docs/IMPLEMENTATION_SUMMARY.md

 ## 🎯 **Project Overview**

-Successfully implemented a comprehensive event-driven architecture for the Ojala Healthcare platform that automatically creates patient records when users register with the "Patient" role.
+Successfully implemented a comprehensive event-driven architecture for the Phos Healthcare platform that automatically creates patient records when users register with the "Patient" role.
 The implementation ensures loose coupling between services while maintaining scalability and reliability.

 ## ✅ **Completed Implementation**